doc-ai/net-runner-ios/Pods/TensorIO/README.md

 {
   "name": "layer-name",
   "type": "array",
+  "dtype": "float32",
   "shape": [224]
 }
 ```

 *name*

 The *name* field is a string value that names this input tensor.
-It does not have to match the name of a tensor in the underlying model but is rather a reference in application space in case you would like to pass an `NSDictionary` as input to a model's `runOn:` method.
+It should match the name of a tensor in the underlying model and functions as a reference in application space in case you would like to pass an `NSDictionary` as input to a model's `runOn:` method.
 This field is required.

 *type*